vega/vega-lite/site/docs/mark/bar.md

 <span class="vl-example" data-name="bar_corner_radius_end"></span>

+We can create a bar chart with rounded corners at the end of the bars with negative values.

+<span class="vl-example" data-name="bar_corner_radius_end_negative"></span>

 ### Bar Chart with Negative Values and Zero Baseline

 When there are negative values, you may want to hide domain the axis domain line, and instead use a conditional grid color to draw a zero baseline.